suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * Update Management is covered in {{I-D.ietf-suit-update-management}}
 * Features, such as dependencies, key delegation, multiple processors, required by the use of multiple trust domains are covered in {{I-D.ietf-suit-trust-domains}}
 * Secure reporting of the update status is covered in {{I-D.ietf-suit-report}}

-* Compression of firmware images
+A technique to efficiently compress firmware images may be standardized in the future.

 # Background {#background}